 10. Failure to adhere to this Policy may permit discipline in accordance with the Organization's Discipline and Complaints Policy, legal recourse, or termination of employment/volunteer position.

 Template - Waiver

-"Organization" refers to:

-RELEASE OF LIABILITY, WAIVER OF CLAIMS AND INDEMNITY AGREE
+RELEASE OF LIABILITY, WAIVER OF CLAIMS AND INDEMNITY AGREEMENT (FOR PARTICIPANTS 18 YEARS OF AGE AND OLDER ONLY)

 WARNING!

 By signing this document, you will waive certain legal rights, including the right to sue.
 Please read carefully.